A UPS strike could be just around the corner. Here’s what you need to know

 Negotiations broke down earlier this month and unionized workers have been holding rallies and practice pickets across the country.
 The Teamsters, which represent more than half of the company’s workforce, will resume talks with UPS on Tuesday.

-That leaves less than a week to come to an agreement before the current contract expires on Monday, July 31.
+That leaves less than a week to come to an agreement before the current contract expires at the end of the day on Monday, July 31.
 The union has authorized a strike and Sean M. O’Brien, a fiery leader elected last year to lead the union, has vowed to do so if their demands aren’t met.

 “We’re sending a message… all 340,000 of our members are united and ready to fight,” O’Brien told The Associated Press at a practice picket Friday in Atlanta, where UPS is based.